 Step 9: Develop Your Online Presence

 Extend your online presence beyond social media, blog regularly, write a LinkedIn or Medium article, guest post on relevant websites, start a VA community/forum… Think 5 years ahead as you’re in for the long haul.
-If you think of this as just a quick way to make money, statistics shows, you never get there.
+Statistics show that if you think of this as just a quick way to make money, you never get there.
 (I mean, making just enough money)

 Step 10: Set up your branding assets

-By now you have a few branding assets already set up, but you want to take a day or two putting everything in perspective.
+By now, you have a few branding assets already set up, but you want to take a day or two to put everything in perspective.
 Having a whole picture will steer you in the right direction.